 PGE and the OPUC each filed petitions for review with the Oregon Supreme Court.
 On August 26, 1998, the Utility Reform Project filed a petition for review with the Oregon Supreme Court seeking review of that portion of the Oregon Court of Appeals decision relating to PGE’s recovery of its undepreciated investment in Trojan.
 On April 29, 1999, the Oregon Supreme Court accepted the petitions for review.
 On June 16, 1999, Oregon House Bill 3220 authorizing the OPUC to allow recovery of a return on the undepreciated investment in property retired from service was signed.
 One of the effects of the bill is to affirm retroactively the OPUC’s authority to allow PGE’s recovery of a return on its undepreciated investment in the Trojan generating facility.

 Relying on the new legislation, on July 2, 1999, PGE requested the Oregon Supreme Court to vacate the June 24, 1998 adverse ruling of the Oregon Court of Appeals, affirm the validity of the OPUC’s order allowing PGE to recover a return on its undepreciated investment in Trojan and to reverse its decision accepting the Utility Reform Project’s petition for review.
 The Utility Reform Project and the Citizens Utility Board, another party to the proceeding, opposed such request and submitted to the Oregon Secretary of State sufficient signatures in support of placing a referendum to negate the new legislation on the November 2000 ballot.
 The Oregon Supreme Court has indicated it will defer hearing the matter until after the November 2000 elections.
 Enron cannot predict the outcome of these actions.
 Additionally, due to uncertainties in the regulatory process, management cannot predict, with certainty, what ultimate rate-making action the OPUC will take regarding PGE’s recovery of a rate of return on its Trojan investment.
-Although no assurances can be given, Enron believes that the ultimate resolution of these matters will not have a material adverse effect on its financial position or results of operations (see Note 11).
+Although no assurances can be given, Enron believes that the ultimate resolution of these matters will not have a material adverse effect on its financial position or results of operations.

 Environmental Matters.
 Enron is subject to extensive federal, state and local environmental laws and regulations.
 These laws and regulations require expenditures in connection with the construction of new facilities, the operation of existing facilities and for remediation at various operating sites.
 The implementation of the Clean Air Act Amendments is expected to result in increased operating expenses.
 These increased operating expenses are not expected to have a material impact on Enron’s financial position or results of operations.